Mike Watt

 Michael David Watt (born December 20, 1957) is an American bassist, vocalist and songwriter.

-Watt co-founded and played bass guitar for the rock bands Minutemen (1980–1985), Dos (1985–present), and Firehose (1986–1994).
-He began a solo career with the 1994 album Ball-Hog or Tugboat?, he has since released three additional solo albums, most recently in 2010 with Hyphenated-man.
+He co-founded and played bass guitar for the rock bands Minutemen (1980–1985), Dos (1985–present), and Firehose (1986–1994).
+He began a solo career with the 1995 album Ball-Hog or Tugboat? and has since released three additional solo albums, most recently in 2010 with Hyphenated-man.
 He is also the frontman for the supergroup Big Walnuts Yonder (2008–present), a member of the art rock group Banyan (1997–present) and is involved with several other musical projects.
 From 2003 until 2013, he was the bass guitarist for The Stooges.

-Watt has been called "one of the greatest bassists on the planet."
-CMJ New Music called Watt a "seminal post-punk bass player."
-Readers of NME voted Mike Watt one of the "40 Greatest Bassists of All Time" and LA Weekly awarded him the number six spot in "The 20 Best Bassists of All Time."
+Watt has been called "one of the greatest bassists on the planet".
+CMJ New Music called Watt a "seminal post-punk bass player".
+Readers of NME voted Mike Watt one of the "40 Greatest Bassists of All Time" and LA Weekly awarded him the number six spot in "The 20 Best Bassists of All Time".
 In November 2008, Watt received the Bass Player Magazine lifetime achievement award, presented by Flea.
 The Red Hot Chili Peppers dedicated their best-selling album, 1991's Blood Sugar Sex Magik, to Watt.

 Biography

 Early career

 Watt was born in Portsmouth, Virginia.
-His father was in the Navy and when he was young, Watt's family moved to San Pedro, California, where he became good friends with D. Boon.
+His father was a machinist's mate in the Navy and when he was young, Watt's family moved to San Pedro, California, where he became good friends with D. Boon.
 Watt and Boon picked up bass and guitar, respectively.
 Watt was a fan of T. Rex and Blue Öyster Cult, while Boon's exposure to rock music was limited to Creedence Clearwater Revival, another Watt favorite.